-“Recorded cases of fly tipping increased by 16 percent, last week.
+“Recorded cases of fly tipping increased by as much as 16 percent in England in the past 12 months, according to figures released last week.
 This is over a million cases.
-AS Wales’ similar figures are published this week, we’re declaring enough is enough!
-The community must wake up to the scourge of the countryside and real action needs to be taken,” says Nigel Hollett, Director CLA Cymru – the organisation that represents farms, landowners and businesses in England and Wales.
+As Wales’ figures are published this week, we anticipate a similar spike in incidents, and declaring enough is enough!
+The community must wake up to the scourge of the countryside and real action needs to be taken,” says Nigel Hollett, Director CLA Cymru – the organisation that represents farms, landowners and businesses in Wales.

 “The real extent of the problem is not shown by these figures because the figures do not take into account the impact on private land.
 Fly-tipping is not a victimless crime.
 Our own research tells us that almost two thirds of private rural landowners suffer from repeated fly-tipping incidents.
 It’s also told us that the average clear up cost for each incident is around £800.
 One recent incident cost a rural business around £100,000 to clear.”

-In addition to this, it is a complete injustice that private landowners who are victims, are then subject to becoming a criminal themselves if they do not clear up and pay for the mess to be disposed of.
-We’ve got to step away from a culture in which we tolerate fly tipping as just one of those things… and as an occupational hazard for those who farm or run businesses in isolated rural places
+It's a complete injustice that private landowners who are victims, are then subject to becoming a criminal themselves if they do not clear up and pay for the mess to be disposed of.
+We’ve got to step away from a culture in which we tolerate fly tipping as just one of those things… and as an occupational hazard for those who farm or run businesses in isolated rural places.

 “Fly-tipped waste isn’t just unsightly,” Nigel continues.
 “It can be hazardous to handle, to livestock, to wildlife and to the environment.
 Some hazardous waste requires special treatment by experts – a very costly, time-consuming and demoralising business.”